Adam-Behun/supervised-machine-learning/1-3-logistic-regression/week-3.md

-# 1. Mention at least 3 concepts that you learned this week

 # What are classification problems
 Classification problems try to predict the categorical class label of a new data point based on its independent variables.
 They are different from regression problems because regressions predict continous (numerical) values, classifications predict discrete (categorical) values.
 There are many types of classification problems, we have studied the binary classification problem where the algorithm picks the class label of a data point from 2 classes, zero and one respectively.
 The logic of 0 and 1 can be used for many usecases.